-Common law is law that is made by judges rather than the parliament.
+Common law describes laws made by judges rather than a parliament.
 As judges consider both criminal and civil matters, they make decisions, deliver rulings and develop precedents.
 Taken together, these things constitute common law.
 A good deal of our civil law, such as torts and negligence, began life as common law.
 Like most aspects of law, common law has advantages and disadvantages.
-Common law takes some law-making pressure off parliament and allows for laws to respond to real life situations.
+Common law takes some law-making pressure off parliament and allows for laws to respond to real-life situations.
 But common law is also slow, reactive rather than proactive and made by individuals who are not elected or representative of the people.
+This page summarises some of the advantages and disadvantages of common law.

 Advantages of common law